iandorsey00/memtrain/README.md

 memtrain does the rest automatically, including generation of multiple choice questions.

-Documentation is available on the [Wiki https://github.com/iandorsey00/memtrain/wiki].
+Documentation is available on the [Wiki](https://github.com/iandorsey00/memtrain/wiki).